T800G/OfficeScroll/README.md

 Supports both 32-bit and 64-bit Office.

+### IMPORTANT
+This add-in is not compatible with Excel Horizontal Scroll COM add-in, you need to uninstall it first.

 ## Install/remove
 Double click INSTALL.bat to copy files to their folders.<br/>
 Double click REMOVE.bat to delete all files.<br/>